rakib-mollah/rakib-mollah.github.io/_pages/about.md

 <li>How can we construct environments with verifiable rewards and/or induce structure into reasoning chains to make models more capabale and efficient?</li>
 </ul>

-Previously, I recieved my Master's at Johns Hopkins University, advised by <a href="https://www.cs.jhu.edu/~vandurme/">Benjamin Van Durme</a>.
-My prior research interests were in mathematics and fluid dynamics.
-I performed research in these areas during my undergraduate studies at Duke University, advised by <a href="https://scholars.duke.edu/person/Tarek.Elgindi">Tarek Elgindi.

 I would love to discuss my research and any opportunities!
 Feel free to email me at *rakib.ruet.cs@gmail.com*

 Outside of work, I play <a href="https://fantasy.premierleague.com/entry/1519949/event/1">Fantasy Premier League</a>.